 - Discovery shall be limited to depositions and requests for production of documents on a time schedule to be established by the arbitrator. - The arbitrator may issue subpoenas for the attendance of witnesses and to produce books, records, documents and other evidence at the request of either party and has the power to administer oaths.
-Subpoenas issued shall be served and enforced in the manner provided by law for the service and enforcement of subpoenas in a civil action or in the manner provided by the American Arbitration Association's voluntary labor arbitration rules if that entity is used by the parties.
+Subpoenas issued shall be served and enforced in the manner provided by law for the service and enforcement of subpoenas in a civil action or in the manner provided by the American Arbitration Association's voluntary labor arbitration rules if that entity is used by the parties. - The Governing Authority shall be required to prove by a preponderance of the evidence that just cause to discharge the employee existed at the time of the notice of intent to discharge the employee by the administration. - Hearing Procedure: - The employee and the Governing Authority may each be accompanied by counsel. - The Governing Authority shall present the basis for determination that just cause exists for the discharge. - The employee shall present reason(s) why the recommendation is without just cause. - Either party shall be permitted to call witnesses and to introduce documentary evidence. - Witnesses called may be questioned by, the Governing Authority or a representative, and the employee or a representative. - Technical rules of evidence shall not apply, but, in ruling on the admissibility of evidence, the independent arbitrator may require reasonable substantiation of the statements or records tendered, the accuracy of truth of which is in reasonable doubt. - Either party desiring a record of the arbitration proceedings may, at the party's own expense, record or otherwise provide for a transcript of the proceedings; provided, however, that the record so provided shall not imply any right of automatic appeal or review.

-- The governing authority shall be required to prove by a preponderance of the evidence that just cause to discharge the employee existed at the time of the notice of intent to discharge the employee by the administration. - Hearing Procedure: - The employee and the governing authority may each be accompanied by counsel. - The governing authority shall present the basis for determination that just cause exists for the discharge. - The employee shall present reason(s) why the recommendation is without just cause. - Either party shall be permitted to call witnesses and to introduce documentary evidence. - Witnesses called may be questioned by, the governing authority or a representative, and the employee or a representative. - Technical rules of evidence shall not apply, but, in ruling on the admissibility of evidence, the independent arbitrator may require reasonable substantiation of the statements or records tendered, the accuracy of truth of which is in reasonable doubt. - A record shall be made of the hearing and each party may order the record at the expense of the party. - The arbitrator shall notify the employee and the governing authority of the decision in writing within ten (10) working days from the conclusion of the arbitration hearing.
-The decision shall contain findings of fact and conclusions of law affirming or reversing the action of the governing authority.
+• The arbitrator shall notify the employee and the Governing Authority of the decision in writing within ten (10) working days from the conclusion of the arbitration hearing.
+The decision shall contain findings of fact and conclusions of law affirming or reversing the action of the Governing Authority.

 The parties shall be guided by the statute and arbitrator as to the conduct of the hearing, each bearing their own costs.
-The arbitrator's fees and other expenses in the conduct of the arbitration shall be assigned at the discretion of the independent arbitrator.
+The arbiter's fees and other expenses in the conduct of the arbitration shall be assigned at the discretion of the independent arbitrator.